 With an address in Douglas, Wyoming, Douglas Care Center is the sole option we identified in the area.
 Featuring an overall rating of B+, this looks like a very good nursing home.
 In fact, this facility is one of the 25 best nursing homes in Wyoming.
-This nursing home also received very consistent grades in each of the major categories we assessed.
+We were also pleased to find that this facility didn't have any weak links in any of the major categories discussed below.
 More information about its category grades is available below.

 Douglas Care Center